Famous Rivers in Ottawa and their Tributaries

 6.2 Location

-The South Nation River flows through the eastern Ontario region after it originates near the Larose forest.
+The South Nation River flows through the eastern Ontario region after originating near the Larose forest.
 It flows through east Ontario’s United Counties of Stormont, Dundas, and Glengarry.
-Later in the south, it flows southeastward and eventually meets in the Ottawa River in the town of Plantagenet.
+Later in the south, it flows southeastward and eventually meets in the Ottawa River in Plantagenet.

 6.3 Function

-The river has remained one of the oldest and historically significant rivers in Ottawa.
+The river has remained one of Ottawa’s oldest and historically significant rivers.
 It has played a role in the ancient settlement and development of the eastern Ontario region.
 Its banks were home to early settlements and had old remnants of paper mills and structures constructed along their way.

 The South Nation River offers various recreational activities for outdoor esthetics.
-It is extremely popular for fishing, kayaking, and canoeing.
+It is trendy for fishing, kayaking, and canoeing.
 The river is also known for its calm waves, ideal for leisure, padding, and exploration.

 Anglers often come to South Nation River for fish species such as smallmouth bass, pike, and walleye.